axibase/axibase-charts/syntax/functions.md

 var names = countries.values('name')
 ```

-Returnes values are the following
+Returned values are as follows:

 ``` json
 ["Brazil","Congo, Dem.
 Rep. of the (Kinshasa)","Croatia","Georgia","Honduras","Liechtenstein","Micronesia, Federated States of","Tonga"]
 ```

-Then we iterate over values and set the country tag.
+Then we iterate over each value and set the country tag.

 ```
   for country_name in names